AlexanderEJDC/WebProgCoursework/README.md

 # WebProgCoursework
 Coursework for Web Programming UoP

-Objectives for this build:

-    OBJ - Add database communication.

 FUNCTIONALITY:

     - Has read only, linked in the footer of main page.
 Can return you to main.